The Benefits of Drinking Warm Lemon Water

 The Chinese are big proponents of drinking warm and hot water.
 They believe that drinking a glass of warm water in the morning gets the digestive system moving.
 It aids in blood flow because it is a vasodilator.
 As blood circulation increases, the body is detoxified.
 China has a population that experiences very low rates of obesity so they might be on to something!

 The downside to drinking warm lemon water is that the acid from the lemon erodes tooth enamel.
 Enamel protects teeth and, when it deteriorates, teeth will become sensitive, yellowed, and more prone to cavities.
 The key to preventing this is to rinse your mouth out or brush your teeth right after finishing the drink.
 Dentists recommend sipping acidic beverages through a straw as a way to avoid contact with the teeth and to drink it quickly, rather than sipping.

 As more scientific studies come out about the health benefits of drinking warm lemon water, it’s becoming clear that the habit is a great, natural way to support our bodies.
-One major takeaway here stated again and again in available literature, is that it’s an excellent substitute for drinking juices, tea, and coffee that are often packed with calories.
-Some people don’t like the taste of water so the tang of the lemon can simply be more enjoyable as a way to wake up and to enjoy other health benefits throughout the day.
+One major takeaway here stated again and again in the available literature, is that it’s an excellent substitute for drinking juices, tea, and coffee which are often packed with calories.
+Some people don’t like the taste of water so the tang of the lemon can simply be more enjoyable as a way to wake up and enjoy other health benefits throughout the day.